JuliaDebug/Infiltrator.jl/README.md

 `@infiltrate` sets an infiltration point.

-When the infiltration point is hit, it will drop you into an interactive REPL session that lets you inspect local variables and the call stack as well as execute aribtrary statements in the context of the current local and global scope.
+When the infiltration point is hit, it will drop you into an interactive REPL session that lets you inspect local variables and the call stack as well as execute arbitrary statements in the context of the current local and global scope.

 The optional argument `cond` only enables this infiltration point if it evaluates to `true`, e.g.